lsst-epo/citizen-science-notebooks/README.md

 First, run the `01_Introduction_to_Citsci_Pipeline.ipynb` notebook; it guides a PI through the process of sending data from the Rubin Science Platform (RSP) to the Zooniverse and retrieving classifications from Zooniverse.

+`02_Send_Flipbook_Variable_Stars_Imaging.ipynb` demonstrates how to send a flipbook of images to Zooniverse for an example variable star.

 The `utils.py` script contains general plotting, butler, and manifest utilities.
 If necessary, it can be modified carefully.

+Additional notebooks are deprecated.